NWChemEx/.github/docs/source/community/pull_requests.rst

 a community we need to do our best to make sure this branch is the best it can be and conforms to the design and vision of the project.
-Bluntly speaking, the primary point of a PR is to make sure contributions do not invalidate the single source of truth by breaking the code, or moving the code in an inconsistent direction.
-That said, particularly in a large project like NWChemEx it can be almost impossible for any one person to fully understand what can break any given component or for any one person to comprehend the entire design and vision.
+Bluntly speaking, the primary point of a PR is to make sure contributions do not invalidate the single source of truth by breaking the code or moving the code in an inconsistent direction.
+That said, particularly in a large project like NWChemEx, it can be almost impossible for any one person to fully understand what can break any given component or for any one person to comprehend the entire design and vision.
 The point being, while PRs do protect against malicious attacks, they